 Salloway is the bandleader and principal songwriter for Billy Wylder.
-From 2013-16 he worldwide with Bombino, the Tuareg guitar master from Niger.
-Prior to Billy Wylder and Bombino, he co-lead the band, Hey Mama/Avi & Celia with Celia Woodsmith of Della Mae.
+From 2013-16 he toured worldwide with Bombino, the Tuareg guitar master from Niger.
+Prior to Billy Wylder and Bombino, he co-lead the band Hey Mama/Avi & Celia with Celia Woodsmith of Della Mae.
 After graduating from the University of Vermont in 2007, Salloway and Woodsmith released four albums and performed over 400 concerts throughout the US and Canada.
 Inspired to use music as a medium for conflict transformation, Salloway traveled to Israel and Palestine in 2011 to work with Heartbeat on a musical peace-building project with young Arab and Jewish artists.

 Based in Jerusalem, Heartbeat is a non-profit organization that unites Israeli and Palestinian youth musicians to build critical understanding, develop creative nonviolent tools for social change, and amplify their voices to influence the world around them.
 While working in the Middle East, Salloway facilitated music workshops, writing, and recording projects with the Heartbeat artists.
 He continues to work with Heartbeat as their Global Ambassador, helping to grow the organization’s impact in the region and around the world.
 He has produced and performed with Heartbeat on five of their US tours including a pinnacle briefing and concert at the US Congress.
-In additional to his work with Heartbeat, Salloway has led musically-based conflict transformation workshops at Seeds of Peace, working with youth from Egypt, Israeli, Palestine, Jordan, UK, and the US.
-He currently teaches at Club Passim’s School of Music and Zumix, and gives private guitar lessons in Cambridge.
+In addition to his work with Heartbeat, Salloway has led musically-based conflict transformation workshops at Seeds of Peace, working with youth from Egypt, Israeli, Palestine, Jordan, UK, and the US.
+He currently teaches at Club Passim’s School of Music and gives private guitar lessons.

 In November 2016, Salloway traveled to Standing Rock to join the nonviolent resistance to the construction of the Dakota Access Pipeline.
 At the Oceti Sakowin camp he supported the native-led movement to protect the primary water source for over 17 million people and fight for indigenous sovereignty.